The baby name Ariadne fits with so many trends in girl names right now, but remains just under the radar.

 That makes Ariadne a hero name, too.

 Like many a Greek myth, Ariadne’s story ends tragically.
 But it’s oft-repeated in music and the arts.
 Richard Strauss wrote an opera about her, and there are poems and paintings and plays, too.
 In brief: Theseus abandons her.
-She marries the god Dionysius, and in some accounts, becomes a goddess, though a happily ever after proves elusive.
+She marries the god Dionysus, and in some accounts, becomes a goddess, though a happily ever after proves elusive.

 It’s the name of a butterfly and an algorithm, and there are other references throughout the natural world.